Home Renovation Novels to Revamp Your Reading

 Book Summary

 Celia Fairchild, who writes an NYC advice column, seems to have answers for everyone’s problems but her own.
-She dreamed of a family before her marriage ended, but she gets a second chance when a young woman considers Celia to adopt her baby.
+She dreamed of a family before her marriage ended, but she got a second chance when a young woman considered Celia to adopt her baby.
 Celia is eager to prove that she’s perfect mother material with a stable home and income—then she loses her job.

 Celia still has one option left—selling the house in Charleston that she recently inherited from her estranged Aunt Calpurnia.
 But when she arrives in Charleston, she learns that her aunt was a hoarder, and there’s no way she can sell the house without major cleanup and renovations.
 To pull it off, she’ll have to lean on old friends, new neighbors, and an unlikely sisterhood of strong, creative women.